Tai Chi Standing

 - Let your bodyweight sink into your feet, and feel it push back up the legs and body

-- Make sure your knees are aligned in the direction of your feet (not bowing inwards or outwards)
+- Make sure your knees are aligned in the direction of your toes (not bowing inwards or outwards)

-- Roll the pelvis under slightly so that the tailbone points more towards a down position, releasing the lower vertebra and opening the lumbar area (please note this is done without force or tension)
+- Relax and lengthen the pelvis/tail bone down and under, releasing the lower vertebra and opening the lumbar area (without force or tension)

 - Relax any holding in the hip/groin area, let the body holds itself up without effort

 - Relax the abdomen, do not contract the abdominal muscles

 - Exhale to the end of the breath, this is the chest position needed, slightly hollow with the vertebra between the shoulder blades opened

 - Imagine there is a ‘plumb line’ that connects the top of your crown (heaven) and perineum (earth), this line should be vertical, not leaning to one side or the front or back